-Assessment Rubric for Focus Questions
+Assessment Rubric

-Score Product 20 Demonstrates understanding of at least one of the eight Ohio Rule competencies, shows insight into material, tells a story that applies material, no grammatical errors 18 Demonstrates understanding demonstrates understanding of at least one of the Ohio Rule Competencies, shows insight into material, tells a story that applies material, one or more grammatical errors 16 Demonstrates reading and understanding done of material, demonstrates understanding of at least one of the Ohio Rule Competencies, does not tell story, and does not apply material, makes several grammatical errors.
-14 Demonstrates reading of material, demonstrates understanding of at least one of the Ohio Rule Competencies, does not show application, makes grammatical errors 12 No evidence of reading and understanding the material, poor grammar.
-Does not demonstrate understanding of at least one of the Ohio Rule Competencies.
+Score Product 20 Demonstrates understanding of at least one of the six Ohio Gifted Intervention Specialist Endorsement Standards, shows insight into material, tells a story that applies material, no grammatical errors 18 Demonstrates understanding demonstrates understanding of at least one of the six Ohio Gifted Intervention Specialist Endorsement Standards, shows insight into material, tells a story that applies material, one or more grammatical errors 16 Demonstrates reading and understanding done of material, demonstrates understanding of at least one of the six Ohio Gifted Intervention Specialist Endorsement Standards, does not tell story, and does not apply material, makes several grammatical errors.
+14 Demonstrates reading of material, demonstrates understanding of at least one of the six Ohio Ciffed Intervention Specialist Endorsement Standards, does 14 of the six Ohio Gifted Intervention Specialist Endorsement Standards, does not show application, makes grammatical errors 12 No evidence of reading and understanding the material, poor grammar.
+Does not demonstrate understanding of at least one of the six Ohio Gifted Intervention Specialist Endorsement Standards.
 Or paper is late.

-PETERSON DIALOGUES- Sign up
+PETERSON/FONSECA DIALOGUES- Sign up

-All students should read the Introduction, pp. 1 - 24.
+All students should read the Introduction.
 Prepare one of the dialogues to facilitate with a small group in class, using approximately 45 minutes from start to finish.
-Use the dialogues as written in Peterson as closely as possible- of course you may adapt as you wish, but these dialogues are created by a highly respected researcher who has much experience working with gifted teens firsthand.
+Use the dialogues as written in Peterson as closely as possible-of course you may adapt as you wish, but these dialogues are created by a highly respected researcher who has much experience working with gifted teens firsthand.